The Game (rapper): 2015-23: Priscilla Rainey sexual assault lawsuit and liability

-2017 battery misdemeanor
+Rainey filed a lawsuit claiming the Game transferred many of his assets to shell companies, such as transferring assets, including his home, to his manager Wack100 in the form of a shell company.
+She claimed this was done to avoid payments.
+This was denied by the Game.
+The Game and Wack100 claimed the house was transferred to satisfy a debt.
+She claimed she was only able to get $500,000 of the $7,130,100.00 judgement rewarded.
+On December 30, 2023, Rainey won the lawsuit; allowing her to be able to put a lien against the house to satisfy the $7 million judgment, or even move to have it sold off to pay down what is owed by the Game.

+2017: Misdemeanor battery of an off-duty police officer

 In 2017, Game pleaded no contest to assaulting an off-duty police officer on March 29, 2015, during a basketball game at a Hollywood high school.
-Jayceon Terrell Taylor, then 37, entered a no contest plea to one misdemeanor count each of criminal threats and battery, and also pleaded no contest to one felony count of grand theft, according to the Los Angeles County District Attorney's Office.
+Game, then 37, entered a no contest plea to one misdemeanor count each of criminal threats and battery, and also pleaded no contest to one felony count of grand theft, according to the Los Angeles County District Attorney's Office.
 He was immediately sentenced to three years of formal probation, 120 hours of community service and 26 anger management counseling sessions, and a 6-month suspended sentence.

-Taylor and an off-duty Los Angeles police officer were on opposing teams in a basketball game when the defendant intentionally fouled, then sucker-punched the victim who had just stolen the ball from the defendant and scored a basket.
-Taylor threatened to kill the victim once the defendant was ejected as a result of the punch, and on April 11, 2015, Taylor grabbed and threatened a man filming him being served with legal papers outside of his house and kept the victim's camera, according to the prosecutor.
+Game and an off-duty Los Angeles police officer were on opposing teams in a basketball game when the defendant intentionally fouled, then sucker-punched the victim who had just stolen the ball from the defendant and scored a basket.
+Game threatened to kill the victim once the defendant was ejected as a result of the punch, and on April 11, 2015, Game grabbed and threatened a man filming him being served with legal papers outside of his house and kept the victim's camera, according to the prosecutor.